-- 5.33 A Council Member must not publish Confidential Information on Social Media, unless authorized in accordance with the provisions of this Bylaw. - 5.34 A Council Member must not publish information or an opinion on Social Media about District Business, unless: - (a) the publication republishes the information that has been released by the District without alteration; or - (b) the opinion includes a statement to the effect that the "opinion expressed is my own and does not necessarily reflect the view or opinions of the District of West Vancouver or other members of District Council".
+- 5.31 A Council Member must not publish Confidential Information on Social Media, unless authorized in accordance with the provisions of this bylaw. - 5.32 A Council Member must not publish information or an opinion on Social Media about District Business, unless: - (a) the publication republishes the information that has been released by the District without alteration; or

-- 5.35 Without limiting any other obligation imposed by this Bylaw, a Council member must not use or allow the use of their personal Social Media accounts for purposes that include content that: - (a) Harasses another Council Member, an Advisory Body Member, a Volunteer, Staff or a member of the public; - (b) evidences bias or a reasonable apprehension of bias in relation to a matter that is the subject of a statutory or other public hearing; - (c) promotes or constitutes illegal activity; - (d) may compromise the safety or security of any person; - (e) disseminates personal information regarding a Council Member's Family Member without that Council Member's written consent. - 5.36 A Council Member must take steps to remove from their Social Media accounts any publication by another person of content that violates this Bylaw.
+- (b) the opinion includes a statement to the effect that the "opinion expressed is my own and does not necessarily reflect the view or opinions of the District of West Vancouver or other members of District Council". - 5.33 Without limiting any other obligation imposed by this bylaw, a Council member must not use or allow the use of their personal Social Media accounts for purposes that include content that: - (a) Harasses another Council Member, an Advisory Body Member, a Volunteer, Staff or a member of the public; - (b) evidences bias or a reasonable apprehension of bias in relation to a matter that is the subject of a statutory or other public hearing; - (c) promotes or constitutes illegal activity; or - (d) may compromise the safety or security of any person. - 5.34 A Council Member must take steps to remove from their Social Media accounts any publication by another person of content that violates this bylaw.